LisaMichael/liri-node-app/README.md

 ###### OVERVIEW OF APPLICATION
 LIRI is a Command Line Interface (CLI) application developed using Node.js.

 LIRI was developed using NPMs, often referred to the "Node Package Manager".
-The NPMs contained in LIRI include: moment.js, Axios, fs and node-spotify-api.
+The NPMs contained in LIRI include:
+* moment - used to modify the date formats
+* Axios - in this application, uses GET http requests to retrieve data
+* fs - used to read data from random.txt file
+* node-spotify-api - A simple to use API library for the Spotify REST API
+* dotenv  : allows is to store environment variables in a .env file

 The Axios NPM is used to connect, query, and retrieve data responses using APIs from 3 specific websites:
 i) Bandsintown.com